Empirical Design in Reinforcement Learning: Dealing with Hyperparameters

 Unfortunately, this simple procedure has a major downside: it is incredibly expensive.
 For every hyperparameter configuration (say $H$ configurations), we require $N$ runs and we repeat the sweep-then-maximize procedure $M$ times.
 In total, we run our learning algorithm $H \times M \times N$ times in order to report an estimate of tuned performance.

 Fortunately, we can rely on the principles of bootstrapping and resampling in order to make this procedure much cheaper.
 For every hyperparameter configuration, we collect $N$ runs of our algorithm.
-Then we sample (with replacement) $N$ of those $N$ runs for every configuration.
-We compute sample averages for every configuration, then select the maximizing sample average as an estimate of tuned performance.
-Then we repeat the above procedure by resampling from the same set of $H \times N$ runs.
+Then, for each configuration, we resample $N$ of those $N$ runs (with replacement) and compute a sample average.
+We select the maximizing sample average as a single estimate of tuned performance.
+Then we repeat the above procedure many times, resampling from the same $H \times N$ dataset each time.
 Because we are capturing the variance across all hyperparameters, we do not need as many runs \emph{per} hyperparameter.
 As a result, we can select a smaller $N$ than we would typically require for sensitivity analysis; say $N=10$ instead of $N=30$.

 \paragraph{Picking hyperparameter sets fairly.} We now have a mechanism for measuring idealized performance, but still want to avoid the pitfall where we allow one algorithm to have many more hyperparameter settings than another.
 We want our results to reflect the utility of our algorithm, rather than reflecting performance when fitting hyperparameters to a set of environments.
-Unfortunately, there is not an explicit, precise procedure here to obtain a perfectly fair experiment.
+Unfortunately, there is no an explicit, precise procedure here to obtain a perfectly fair experiment.
 The only way to avoid tricking ourselves is to attempt to be as fair as possible and to sincerely make choices that are justifiable.

 At a minimum, you should ensure all algorithms have the same number of hyperparameter settings that are tested.
 If one algorithm has two hyperparameters, $\alpha$ and $\beta$, and another only has $\eta$, then you have to sweep $n$ values for $\eta$ and $n$ values for the cross-product of $(\alpha, \beta)$.
 For example, you might test $\eta \in 2^i$ for $i \in \{-6,-5,-4,-3,-2,-1\}$ and test $\alpha \in 2^i$ for $i \in \{-5,-3,-2\}$ and $\beta \in \{0.1, 0.5\}$, so that they both have 6 hyperparameter settings.